nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 This feature is processed using `EditContactParser` under `MainParser`.
 In order to edit a contact in the contact list, a user must enter a command in the form `edit <INDEX> {-n <NAME>} {-g <GITHUB>} {-l <LINKEDIN>} {-te <TELEGRAM>} {-tw <TWITTER>} {-e <EMAIL>}`.
 The user input will be parsed by `EditContactParser` methods `getIndexToStore` and `parseContactDetails` to obtain a String array with the details to be edited.
+The user input will also be parsed by the [`IndexParser`](#IndexParser) to obtain the contact index, which identifies the contact in the contact list to be edited.

 An `EditContactCommand` with the specified parameters will then be created and executed in `ConTech`.
 The sequence diagram below shows how the whole process is carried out.

 ![Edit Sequence Diagram](images/EditContactCommandSequenceDiagram.png)